-I can never pass up the opportunity to order the Dim Sum Basket for Two.
+I can rarely pass up the opportunity to order the Dim Sum Basket for Two.
 The beautiful presentation and variety always makes this one a hit.

 And be sure to save room for dessert!
 The Fried Cream Cheese Wontons with Pineapple are a guest favorite among sweet Disney World offerings!

 Flame Tree Barbecue

 If you’re looking for a place to relax and sit a spell with some seriously delicious eats, then check out Flame Tree Barbecue.